Statistical model for collisions and recollisions of inertial particles in mixing flows: Parameterisations of the collision rate

-The form \Eqnref{MWB_ansatz} has two contributions.
-The first term dominates when $\st=0$ and is due to collisions between advected particles due to smooth shearing of fluid elements.
-Wilkinson {\em et al.} assumed that it was given by the estimate of Saffman and Turner \cite{Saf56}, $\R_{\rm ST} \sim a^{d}$, where $a$ is the particle radius and $d$ is the spatial dimension.
-The second term is due to caustics.
-The form in~\eqnref{MWB_ansatz} interpolates between $\R_{\rm ST}$ and the limit of kinetic gas theory~\cite{Abr75}, $\R_{\rm g}\sim a^{d-1}$, valid for large Stokes numbers.
-The $\st$-dependent factor determines the relative weights of the two terms.
-In Ref.~\cite{Wil06} it was taken to be proportional to the rate of caustic formation in a one-dimensional white-noise model for inertial particles $\propto \exp(-S/\st)$.
-This ansatz leads to the prediction that the second term dominates at large values of $\st$ for small particles.
+The $\st$-dependent prefactor of $\R_{\rm g}$ determines the relative weights of the two terms.
+In Ref.~\cite{Wil06} it was taken to be proportional to the rate of caustic formation in a one-dimensional white-noise model for inertial particles for small values of $\st$, $\propto \exp(-S/\st)$.
+This was motivated by the expectation that the number of collision events due to caustics is closely related to the rate at which caustics form.
+This ansatz leads to the prediction that the second term in \Eqnref{MWB_ansatz} dominates at large values of $\st$ for small particles.
 But~\eqnref{MWB_ansatz} does not allow to quantify the relative importance of clustering and caustics.
-The \lq action' $S$ was fitted to numerical data in~\cite{Wil06}, see also~\cite{Fal07c}.
+The \lq action' $S$ in \Eqnref{MWB_ansatz} is a system-dependent number of order unity.
+In Ref.~\cite{Wil06} it was fitted to numerical data, see also Ref.~\cite{Fal07c}.